 The Bible does not tell us that salvation comes by saying a spiritual truth out loud as if it were a magical incantation.
 It does tell us that we are saved by confessing, repenting, being baptized, trusting Jesus Christ to know the right things to do and therefore obeying His commands.
 If you have asked Jesus into your heart, ask Him into your hands and feet as well.

 All Are Justified Freely by His Grace

-So Jesus has given each human being a ticket to heaven, but if the person tears it up and throws it away, they will miss out.
-So Paul is teaching us that Jesus has redeemed everyone, and that is why anyone, even you, can be saved by having a relationship of faith and trust in Him.
+Jesus has given each human being a ticket to heaven.
+No one can steal it from you.
+You cannot misplace it, but you can fail to use it.
+So Paul is teaching us that Jesus has redeemed everyone, and that is why anyone, even you, can be saved by having a relationship of faith, trust, and obedience with Him.